ozkriff/awesome-quads/README.md

 - [unnamed rogue-like by ProfAndreaPollini](https://github.com/ProfAndreaPollini/roguelike-rust-macroquad-noname) - a WIP rl done as part of "RogueLikeDev Does the Complete Roguelike Tutorial".
 - [Manahex](https://store.steampowered.com/app/2774650/Manahex) - a fantasy-themed card and board game for 2-4 players built with Macroquad and Rocket.
 - [Tombs of Mirituhg](https://wilgre.itch.io/tombs-of-mirituhg) - a simple roguelite done as part of Acerola Jam.
+- [Minesweeper](https://jumbledfox.github.io/minesweeper) - a cute Minesweeper game with a custom immediate-mode GUI.

 ### Games: On top of miniquad